wolfvictorOSI/Edge-Data-Store-Docs/V1/Modbus/PrinciplesOfOperationModbus.md

 The following topics provide an operational overview of the Modbus TCP EDS adapter, focusing on streams creation and error handling.

 ## Adapter configuration
 In order to provide the necessary information for the Modbus TCP EDS adapter to be ready for data collection, you need to configure the adapter.
 For more details, see [Modbus TCP data source configuration](xref:ModbusTCPDataSourceConfiguration) and [Modbus TCP data selection configuration](xref:ModbusTCPDataSelectionConfiguration).
-To configure the adapter, do the following:
+To configure the adapter, you must define the following:

-- Data source: Provide the information of the data sources from which the connector pulls data
+- Data source: Provide the information of the data sources from which the connector pulls data.
-- Data selection: Provide the selected measurements for which the adapter collects data from the data source
+- Data selection: Provide the selected measurements for which the adapter collects data from the data source.
-- Logging: Set up the logging attributes to manage the adapter logging behavior
+- Logging: Set up the logging attributes to manage the adapter logging behavior.

 ## Connection
 The Modbus TCP EDS adapter communicates with the Modbus TCP devices through the TCP/IP network by sending request packets that are constructed based on the data selection configurations, and collects the response packets returned by the devices.